protean-onion/icris-ocr/README.md

 ## Installation

+The package relies on Google's Tesseract engine and its Chinese character recognition data set.
+See installation instructions for the Tesseract engine [here](https://www.pyimagesearch.com/2017/07/03/installing-tesseract-for-ocr/).
+Then, download the Chinese character recognition data set [here](https://github.com/tesseract-ocr/tessdata) and add it to your `tessdata` directory, which can be found in the directory for the base Tesseract engine.

-The package can be installed by following the instructions defined [here](https://cets.seas.upenn.edu/answers/install-python-module.html).
+The package itself, along with its dependencies, can be installed by following the instructions listed [here](https://cets.seas.upenn.edu/answers/install-python-module.html).

 ## Usage